selwynpolit/d9book/book/config.md

 ## Add config to an existing module

-You simply create a yml file in the module's `/config/install` directory.
+Usually you create a yml file in the module's `/config/install` directory.
+See [more about config directories below](#config-directories-install-optional-schema).

 The config file should start with the module name then a period and the thing you want to store the config about.
 So `modulename.something.yml` e.g.`dir_salesforce.cron.yml` for cron information, `dir.funnelback.yml` for funnelback information or `tea_teks_spr.testing.yml` for testing information.